Dine with Us

 - Law firm meetings

 - Department meetings

 - Corporate company meetings

 - Client meetings

 The State of Florida Division of Hotels & Restaurants requires us to remind you that consuming raw or undercooked meats, poultry, seafood or eggs may increase your risk of food borne illness, especially if you have certain medical conditions.

 Chef Kathy Collins

-Chef Collins is originally from Chicago, Illinois where she graduated from the prestigious Le Cordon Bleu (CHIC).
+Chef Collins is originally from Chicago, Illinois, where she graduated from the prestigious Le Cordon Bleu (CHIC).
 Chef Collins has been a personal chef both in Chicago and Jacksonville.
-Locally, Chef Collins was the Sous Chef at Pastiche in Jacksonville’s historic “Avondale” and had served as the Head Chef at Café Nola from June 2005 until November 2006 (for operators Pam and Bruce Pollett).
-To complement the Museum of Contemporary Art Jacksonville, Chef Collins showcases seasonal cooking with an emphasis on locally grown and produced foods.
+Locally, Chef Collins was the sous chef at Pastiche in Jacksonville’s historic Avondale and originally served as the head chef at Café Nola from June 2005 until November 2006 (for operators Pam and Bruce Pollett).
+To complement the Museum of Contemporary Art Jacksonville, Collins showcases seasonal cooking with an emphasis on locally grown and produced foods.
 She particularly is drawn to the bountiful supply of seafood available on the First Coast.
-Her Mediterranean style, Southern influenced dishes will bring a fresh and innovative approach to the typical southern palette.
-Local rock shrimp, the freshest available fish, Maple Leaf Farms duck, local breads, artisan cheeses, and fresh greens will be the staple.
-Be sure to try Chef Collins’ favorite dishes — Fresh made soups, Shrimp & Grits and Asparagus Goat Cheese Salad.
+Her Mediterranean-style, Southern-influenced dishes will bring a fresh and innovative approach to the typical southern palate.
+Local rock shrimp, the freshest available fish, Maple Leaf Farms duck, local breads, artisan cheeses, and fresh greens are staples.
+Be sure to try Chef Collins’ favorite dishes—fresh made soups, shrimp and grits, and asparagus goat cheese salad.